Santo Domingo Affair: Incident

 Wainwright arrived at Santo Domingo on the 10 February, finding that the USS Columbia had arrived on 8 February.
 The Columbia was under the command of Captain James M. Miller who was senior to Wainwright.
 Miller was anchored near the SS New York, one of the merchant ships attacked in November 1903 by the Dominican cruiser Presidente.
 On February 11, the launch from the Columbia, flying the American flag, was sent in toward the docks escorting the New York whose crew intended to offload their cargo.
 As they did so, the insurgents violated a pre-established armistice by opening fire with their small arms.
 Several shots hit the steamer and a few grazed the navy launch but there were no casualties.
 The two American vessels withdrew.
 Wainwright, having informed his superiors and gotten their approval, launched an amphibious assault and naval bombardment after first warning the American consul and civilians living in the city.
 Newark opened fire with her broadside at 3:25 pm, while the Columbia covered the landing.
 Ten minutes later the bombardment ceased and a force of 375 Americans headed to the beach.
 The landing party was under the direct command of Lieutenant Commander James P. Parker, the executive officer on the Columbia; the marines were led by Captain Albert S. Mclemore.

 At least 100 armed rebels were using the old Fort Ozama as a base.
 The Americans received some enemy rifle fire while still on the water and when they landed at 4:30 pm, they attacked and routed the rebels.
 When the men on board Columbia observed the gunfire, Captain Wainwright ordered his gunners to open fire until 4:47, though the Newark continued the attack until 5:00.
 With the battle over, the Americans returned to their ships between 9:00 and 10:00 pm.
 Morales, Jiminez, and Wainwright signed another armistice and later a peace treaty which ended the hostilities.
 Only one American was hurt in the engagement when he accidentally fired his revolver into his foot; Dominican casualties are not known.
 The United States Marine Corps maintains a small cemetery in Santo Domingo.
 Seaman Johnston was the first to be buried there, followed by other men killed on the island during the Banana Wars.

+The coffin and the American force that was to pay military honors to the body were brought from the cruiser U.S.S.
+Yankee" in four of its boats towed by a steam launch.

+At the dock, the procession was arranged as follows: Four officers from the Military Quarters of the President of the Republic; the Yankee's brass band; two sections of American marines; an American flag with crape; the coffin, carried on the shoulders of four sailors; a sea force of about sixty men, among whom were several of African descent.